An aid in prognosis for patients diagnosed with heart failure

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Hemolysis has been shown to interfere with the galectin-3 assay due to intracellular release of galectin-3.
-Specimens which are visibly hemolyzed will be rejected.
+Specimens that are visibly hemolyzed will be rejected.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature